bios62/notechws/README.md

 The prediction will be visualized in APEX

-As Sensor we use an Arduino device with micro python that posts sensordata via REST to an autonomous database.
+As Sensor we use an Arduino device with micro python that posts sensor-data via REST to an autonomous database.

-The sensor collects data and ingest into a logtable, vs. the APEX application extract the latest log data and display the predictions.
+The sensor collects data and ingest into a log-table, vs. the APEX application extract the latest log data and display the predictions.

 As sample data we will use a set of data collected from a BMW EV from a trip from Oslo to Spain, that is uploaded into the Autonomous DB, and the appl Oracle DB built in machine learning, ML.

-For the lab you may either use a python script where the sensordata is manually entered or use the micro python code from the device.
+For the lab you may either use a python script where the sensor-data is manually entered or use the micro python code from the device.

 ### Workshop flow